vippsas/vipps-partner/README.md

 make API calls on behalf of your merchants (i.e., the sales units that are linked to you as a partner).

 **_NOTE:_**  Partner keys cannot be used for Vipps Login.
-You need to use the merchant's own keys in the login API.
+You need to use the merchant's own keys in the Vipps Login API.

 With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are